merovex-press/stranded-series/docs/02-Setting/01-Timeline/1763-point-of-divergence.md

 The Rights of Englishmen Act of 1769 extended all customary rights & privileges to native-English speaking white settlers in British North America.
 This created some frustration with Caribbean Colonials.
 Many Caribbean colonists remedied this by establishing residence in Charles Town, Carolina.

-This disenfranchised French-Canadian residents.
+This disenfranchised French-Canadian residents as their native language was French.
 Many raised their children speaking English to extend these rights to them.

 #### British North America Act of 1771

 British North America sought representation in Parliament.
 The government agreed, providing the colonies restructured.
-This act transformed the continental colonies to six self-regulated provinces: Canada, New England, Pennsylvania (includes IRL New York), Virginia, Carolina, & Georgia.
+This act transformed the continental colonies to six self-regulated provinces: Canada, New England (some called Camelot), Pennsylvania (includes IRL New York), Virginia, Carolina, & Georgia.
 This act further gave those provincial governments representation in the Parliament of the United Kingdom.
 Ohio province is added in 1803, encompassing IRL Northwest Territory United States.

 #### Rights of Religious Liberty Act of 1772